yoctore/yocto-doc/README.md

 # Overview

-This module generate documentation for source.
+This module generate documentation from source.

-Documentation was builded from jsDoc & Minami or docdash theme
+Documentation was builded with jsDoc and with customized postman-jsdoc-theme.

-## How to use
+## How to use ?

-> In your project install our plugin
+First install with `npm` command.

 ```shell
 # If you install from npm registry
 npm install yocto-doc --save-dev
 ```

-### Overview & Options

-In your project's Gruntfile, add a section named `yoctodoc` to the data object passed into `grunt.initConfig()`.
+After that configure your project's Gruntfile with a new section named `yoctodoc` (see below).

 ```js
 grunt.initConfig({